COMPGA11 - Research in Information Security

 - Report (60%)

-- Obtain a combined mark of at least 50%
+- Obtain a mark of at least 50% for the module overall.

 Original scientific literature from proceedings or journals.